Rand Paul: Political positions

 A supporter of the Tea Party movement, Paul has described himself as a "constitutional conservative".
 He is generally described as a libertarian, a term he both embraced and rejected during his first Senate campaign.
 He supports term limits, a balanced budget amendment, and the Read the Bills Act, in addition to the widespread reduction of federal spending and taxation.
 He favors a flat tax rate of 14.5% for individuals and business, while eliminating the FICA payroll taxes, as well as taxes on inheritance, gifts, capital gains, dividends, and interest.
 Paul has frequently appeared on Infowars with radio show host and right-wing conspiracy theorist Alex Jones.
 Ideologically, the American Conservative Union has given Paul a lifetime conservative rating of 96% and the Conservative Review gave him a 92% score.
-Since the 2016 Republican primary, when Paul was highly critical of Trump, he has "become one of the president's closest allies despite occasionally voting against Trump's nominees and legislative proposals."
+Since the 2016 Republican primary, when Paul was highly critical of Trump, he has "become one of the president's closest allies despite occasionally voting against Trump's nominees and legislative proposals".
 As of June 2020, according to FiveThirtyEight, Paul had voted with President Trump's position on congressional issues 70% of the time, the second lowest among all Republican senators.
+Paul is a supporter of free trade, and has frequently rebuked President Trump for his tariffs.
+He was also one of the four Republicans who broke party line to vote for a resolution opposing tariffs on Canada.